The Magic of Beverly Sills

 About the Book

 Merging archival research with her own love of Sills's music, Nancy Guy examines the singer-actress's artistry alongside the ineffable aspects of performance that earned Sills a passionate fandom.
-Guy mines the memories of colleagues, critics, and aficionados to recover something of the spell Sills wove for people on both sides of the footlights during the hot moments of onstage performance.
-At the same time, she analyzes essential questions raised by Sills's art and celebrity.
-How did Sills challenge the divide between elite and mass culture and build a fan base that crossed generations and socio-economic lines?
-Above all, how did Sills capture the unnameable magic that joins the members of an audience to a performer--and to one-another?
+Guy mines the memories of colleagues, critics, and aficionados to recover something of the spell Sills wove for people on both sides of the footlights during the hot moment of onstage performance.
+She also analyzes essential questions raised by Sills's art and celebrity.
+How did Sills challenge the divide between elite and mass culture?
+What allowed her to find fans across socio-economic lines?
+Above all, how did Sills capture the ineffable magic that joins the members of an audience to a performer—and to one-another?

 * Publication of this book was supported by a grant from the Henry and Edna Binkele Classical Music Fund.